pooja-a-patel/04-Remix/README.md

 ## Critique and Redesign
 For this assignment I decided to remix a visualization about CO<sub>2</sub> emissions from [The World Bank](https://data.worldbank.org/indicator/EN.ATM.CO2E.PC?end=2016&name_desc=true&start=1960&view=chart&year=1977).
-The data required some re-formatting and I chose to shorten the dataset to only include years from 1990-2011 (the years  with the most fileld in data).
+The data required some re-formatting and I chose to shorten the dataset to only include years from 1990-2011 (the years  with the most filled in data).
 The values in the dataset include the Country, Country Code, Continent, Region, Year, Emissions Per Capita,and Emissions (thousand metric tons).

 The website includes three chart types (Line, Bar, and Map) to visualize the emissions data.